Fitting Generalized Power Diagrams to 3D Image Data: A Prerequisite for Virtual Materials Testing: Introduction

-Similarly to the grains in polycrystalline materials, the cells in foams also form a space-filling system of almost polyhedral cells.
-Therefore, both material classes can be described with similar mathematical models.
-The cell structure of foams can be imaged in 3D using micro-computed tomography ($\mu$CT).
-Stochastic models fitted to the image data then allow for a systematic investigation of properties such as elasticity, permeability, or heat conduction \cite{Jung2022,Foehst,REDENBACH201270}.
+For polycrystalline materials, space-filling partitions of the volume of interest, i.e., \emph{tessellations}, are often an excellent choice for efficiently representing 3D image data.
+In particular, tessellation-based representations provide a sparse but accurate geometric description of polycrystalline microstructures observed in image data, enabling efficient storage of grain boundary geometries and fast computation of geometric and topological quantities in subsequent simulations.
+Similarly to polycrystalline materials, foams also form a space-filling system of almost polyhedral sets.
+Therefore, the 3D microstructure of both material classes can be described with similar mathematical models.
+Moreover, such fitted models can suppress high-frequency noise in experimental data, facilitating more robust geometrical and statistical analyzes.
+Thus, fitting tessellations to 3D image data facilitates stochastic 3D modeling and consequently VMT.
+In particular, mathematical models fitted to the image data then allow a systematic investigation of properties such as elasticity, permeability, or heat conduction \cite{Jung2022,Foehst,REDENBACH201270}.

-In this paper, we consider 3D image data from polycrystalline materials as well as from three distinct types of foams, with tessellation models analyzed for both material classes.
-To keep the wording concise, we will use the term \emph{grain} both for the grains in polycrystalline materials and the cells in a foam.
-The term \emph{cell} will refer to the tessellation cells in the fitted models.